brycewade/homework/README.md

 homework
 ========

-This is a "homework" assignment done for Lillie Heij
+This is a "homework" assignment done for Lillie Hejl